feynmanix/pipask/README.md

-# pipask: pip with consent
+# pipask: pip with informed consent

 # Installation
 The recommended way to install `pipask` is with [pipx](https://pipx.pypa.io/stable/#install-pipx) so that `pipask` dependencies are isolated from the rest of your system: